 - Feeling of fear

-Can You Treat Anxiety Disorder?
+Can One Treat Anxiety Disorder?

 Presently, there is no single cure for anxiety disorder.
 However, we can manage it with a combination of therapies.
-Meanwhile, apart from the traditional individual therapy, doctors recommend anti-anxiety medications and group counseling.
+Meanwhile, apart from traditional individual therapy, doctors recommend anti-anxiety medications and group counseling.
 Here are the common treatments where they combine traditional and holistic methods to bring effective results:

 - Behavioral modification therapies: these types of therapies mostly focuses on improving one’s general behavior.
 For example, it may include Cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT).
-They design these therapies to help the person take control when negative and disabling thoughts takes over.
+They design these therapies to help the person take control when negative and disabling thoughts take over.

 - Anti-anxiety medication: doctors often prescribe medications to patients with major problems.
 Under the strict supervision of a doctor, a psychotropic can reduce the symptoms of anxiety.
 Among the drugs prescribed are: